grimmelm/ctech404/ctech402/module_3/M3_Codio_PROJECT-Simple-Typo-Checker/exercise_specs.md

 You'll notice that the list indices of the errors correspond to the indicies of the correct spelling.
 For example, element one in <code>spelling_errors</code> is 'wear', while element one in <code>corrections</code> is the corrected form 'where'

-You will notice that some spelling errors appear are recurring.

-Using what we have learned in this module, correct the spelling errors in the story.
+Using what we have learned in this module, correct the spelling errors in the story using the two lists provided.
 At the end of your program print <code>fairy_tale</code> to the screen.

 ## Any Unique Requirements or Notes?